gwallison/openFF/docs/Top.md

 - [Getting Open-FF data](Getting_Open-FF_data.md)

 ### The Data Browser
 Like the Open-FF data set, the  Data Browser is also updated regularly and users will likely have no need to generate them independently.
-Nevertheless, the process is also documented below.
+Nevertheless, its features and construction are also documented below.
 - [Browser overview](Browser_overview.md)
 - [Generating the Browser](Generating_the_Browser.md)